 Balmoral, Auckland City, Howick & Albany

-Shaolin Kung Fu Noodle not only serve epic noodles, but they also serve epic dumplings.
-You can choose to have ‘em serve in steamed, poached, pan fried or in sour soup.
-Pan fried is our go-to with the dumplings arranged to fill a pan before being flipped and served like a massive dumpling pancake—amazing, right?
+Shaolin Kung Fu Noodle not only serve epic hand-pulled noodles, but they also serve epic dumplings.
+You can choose to have ‘em served steamed, poached, pan-fried or in sour soup.
+Pan-fried is our go-to with the dumplings arranged to fill a pan before being flipped and served like a massive dumpling pancake—amazing, right?
 They’re filled with combos such as lamb and fennel, chicken and corn as well as beef and celery.
 Luckily for us, Kung Fu Noodle has four locations Auckland-wide, meaning you’re never far from your next dumpling (and noodle!) fix.
+Jo agrees, saying their chicken dumplings in spicy sauce 'is amazing' and also likes to take some frozen dumps to stack the freezer.

 The Gyoza Bar

-Ponsonby newcomer, The Gyoza Bar offer a Japanese style of dumplings called the gyoza.
-The skin of the dumpling is thinner, the bottom is fried while the top is steamed so you get a combination of different textures.
-The modern Japanese eatery takes the gyoza game to all new heights, serving up the classic pork but even doing a unique cheese gyoza.
-A crispy pork gyoza that's also filled with mozzarella cheese and tomato sauce, it's basically a pizza in gyoza form!
+Ponsonby's The Gyoza Bar offer a Japanese style of dumplings called the gyoza.
+The skin of the dumpling is thinner, the bottom is fried and the top is steamed so you get a combination of different textures.
+The modern Japanese eatery takes the gyoza game to all new heights, serving up the classic pork but even doing a unique cheese gyoza—a crispy pork gyoza that's also filled with mozzarella cheese and tomato sauce, it's basically a pizza in gyoza form!

 White + Wong’s

 For fancier-than-your-average dumplings, visit White + Wong’s stunning waterfront restaurant.
-The Asian fusion restaurant has three creations to choose from: beef, shiitake and cumin shumai, chicken and lemongrass xiao long bao as well as prawn and coriander ha gao.
+The Asian fusion restaurant has three creations to choose from: beef, shiitake and cumin shumai, spanner crab & pork xiao long bao as well as prawn and coriander crystal skin dumplings.
 They’re all about quality over quantity with four pieces per serve.
 Rest assured, every mouthful is packed with flavour and there’s no denying these are some of the best dumplings in Auckland.
-While we’re at it, Malaysian-esque hawker rolls are out-of-this-world delicious!